aborruso/my-binder/README.md

 This project provides a comprehensive data analysis environment with two ways to run it:

+### Lavagna Branch
+The `lavagna` branch is an orphan branch containing only teaching materials:
+- `notebook/` - Jupyter notebooks for lessons
+- `data/` - Example datasets
+- `script/` - Utility scripts

+This branch is completely separate from the main codebase and can be updated independently.

 1. **Binder** - Cloud-based, no installation required
 2. **Docker** - Local container for better performance and customization